valdrinkuchi/flask-non-blocking-service/README.md

 # Non-Blocking Flask Service

-This flask application aims so explain the difference and advantage of a non-blocking service.
+This flask application aims to explain the difference and advantages of a non-blocking service.
 In this repository, two simple methods are compared.
 One method is used for adding two numbers and the other one is used for multiplying two numbers.
-In order to display a delay during the execution of the methods for each of them a 3 second sleeping time is added.
+In order to display a delay during the execution of the methods, for each one of them a 3 second sleeping time is added.

 ## Installation